3manuek/3manuek/content/about/about.md

 > strong commitment to principles, and a passion for sharing knowledge and
 > code with others.
 >
->Currently, I am a _Database Platform Engineer and Professional Services Technical Lead_ at [OnGres](https://ongres.com), where I am
+>Currently, I'm a _Database Engineer and Professional Services Technical Lead_ at [OnGres](https://ongres.com).
->a valued partner, helping customers to design and operate highly
->available and scalable databases.
+>Working from platform engineering roles, development, consulting and training.
 >
->In addition, I was the founder of [ViaDB](https://viadb.ar), specialized in
->consultancy and tool development for Open Source Databases, using a variety of programming languages including Go, Python, and Bash. _The shop has been closed its operations in 2023 due to relocation_.
+>I design reliable, scalable and ready-for-production Database infrastructures for some _top-noch_ companies, based on Open Source Technologies
+>from the ground up.
+That is, from coding the provisioning and deploy, components integrated in a Continuous Deployment (with Canary support, eg),
+>to highly tweaked environments for performance and complex setups.
 >
 >Committed to my principles and values drives my work, and I collaborate
 >with non-profit organizations such as [Apolo Foundation](https://fundacionapolo.org) and
 >[Oportunidades Foundation](https://oportunidades.org.ar) to develop and support their IT ecosystems.
 >
->I design reliable, scalable and ready-for-production Database infrastructures for some _top-noch_ companies, based on Open Source Technologies
->from the ground up.
-That is, from coding the provisioning and deploy, components integrated in a Continuous Deployment (with Canary support, eg),
->to highly tweaked environments for performance and complex setups.
->
 > I lectured talks in several Database and non-database related conferences, some of the slides can be found at my [slides](https://github.com/3manuek/slides) repository.

+>I was the founder of [ViaDB](https://viadb.ar), specialized in
+>consultancy and tool development for Open Source Databases, using a variety of programming languages including Go, Python, and Bash. _The shop has been closed its operations in 2023 due to relocation_.

 ## Skillset

 - A considerable experience on scalability, reliability, architecturing and maintaining large scaled Database systems, including but not limited to **Postgres, MySQL, ClickHouse, and Elastic**.
   Most of the systems are/were business-critical.
 Extensive experience in modern **SQL**.
-Knowledge on Postgres Extensions development  Framework.
+Knowledge on Postgres Extensions development Framework and internals.
-- Languages: **Go, Python, C, Bash**.
+- Most used Languages: **Go, Python, C, Bash**.
 - CI/CD for deploying Production Cloud-based and bare-metal infrastructure using **Terraform/Packer, Ansible, Kubernetes**, etc.
 - Low-level knowledge of container technologies and programmatic image building with **Earthly** language, among other tooling.
 - Consistent experience in almost every mayor Cloud provider. **Azure certified, GCloud, and AWS**.
-- A skilled communicator, managing Customer accounts worlwide.
+- A skilled communicator, managing Customer's accounts worldwide.
 - Hard-problem solving, and with aveced dealing of complex Production incidents.

-> _Before transitioning to a career in IT, between 1998 and 2006, I served in the Argentina's Federal Bureau of Prisons (Servicio Penitenciario Federal) as an officer, managing operational groups at institutions ranging from medium to high security._

-{{< details summary="Positions at SPF" >}}

-### Maximum Security Complex (CPF 1)
-> Complejo Penitenciario Federal 1 (CPF1)
->
-> 2005-2006
->
-> Module 6 - Sanctioned Section

-- Worked as Internal Shift Manager.
-- Conducted sanction procedures and crime investigations.

-### Unit 31 (Woman's Facility)
-> Complejo Penitenciario de Mujeres
->
-> 2004 - 2005

-- Worked as External Shift, Weapon capacity and Storage management.
-- Conducted sanction procedures and crime investigations inside the premises.
-- Cooperated in the design of some of the security and emergency procedures.
-- Member of the Security Counsil.

-### Young-Adult Complex (Unit 24,26 and Drog-Addiction Rehab Facility)
-> Complejo Penitenciario de Jóvenes Adultos de Marcos Paz (CPFA)
->
-> 2003 - 2004

-- Internal Shift Manager.

-### NCO School
-> Escuela de Suboficiales Cnel.
-Rómulo Páez
->
-> 2002 - 2003

-- Instructor

-### Young-Adult Complex (Unit 24,26 and Drog-Addiction Rehab Facility)
-> Complejo Penitenciario de Jóvenes Adultos de Marcos Paz (CPFA)
->
-> January 2000 - 2002

-- External Shift, Weapon capacity and Storage Manager.
-- Cooperated in the design of some of the security and emergency procedures.

-{{< /details >}}

 ---